Kidnapping of Sally Horner: Frank La Salle

-In June 1944, fourteen months into his sentence, La Salle was released on parole, but required to register as a convict in Camden.
-La Salle's ex-wife sued him for desertion and failure to pay child support during this time.
-He was acquitted of indecent assault in October 1944, but convicted of fraud in August 1945, after attempting to cash in a forged $110 check.
-In March 1946, La Salle returned to Trenton Prison to serve a sentence of 18 months to five years, ultimately serving 23 months.
+On June 28, 1944, fourteen months into his sentence, La Salle was released on parole, but required to register as a convict in Camden.
+He was arrested on August 29, 1944 for indecent assault but acquitted in October 1944.
+On July 4, 1945, La Salle was fined $150 for a motor vehicle violation and on July 3, he was detained for after attempting to cash in a forged $110 check.
+On March 8, 1946, La Salle was convicted of forgery and sentenced to a minimum term of 18 months to three years at Trenton State Prison, ultimately serving 23 months.
 La Salle was released on parole on January 15, 1948, finding work as a gas station mechanic in Camden County by the time he met Sally Horner.

 Abduction and captivity

 In March 1948, 10-year-old Horner attempted to steal a five-cent notebook from a local Woolworths as part of a dare by schoolmates and was caught in the act by Frank La Salle.
 La Salle approached Horner and told her that he was an FBI agent, threatening to have her sent to a reform school unless she reported to him periodically.

-On June 15, 1948, he abducted Horner.
-La Salle instructed her to tell her mother he was "Frank Warner", the father of two of her school friends, and that she had been invited on their week-long family vacation to Atlantic City to see the Jersey Shore.
+On June 14, 1948, he abducted Horner.
+La Salle instructed Horner to tell her mother he was "Frank Warner", the father of two of her school friends, and that she had been invited on their week-long family vacation to see the Jersey Shore.
+Horner's mother last saw her daughter with La Salle after dropping her off at a bus station, where the two boarded an express bus to Atlantic City.
+Horner's mother realized as the bus drove off that her daughter was the only child on the bus, but was reassured when Horner listed the address in letter correspondences.
 Initially, Horner was made to send letters to her mother in which she was informed that the "vacation" would last longer than expected.
 After three weeks, Horner no longer responded to phone calls and letters from her mother were returned unanswered.
 The final letter was received on July 31, 1948, in which Horner claimed that she and "Mr. Warner" would head to Baltimore now, but return by the end of the week.
 Ella was alarmed by the increasingly vague excuses her daughter gave the prior two weeks, with this last message ending with the words "I don't want to write anymore".
 At this point, Ella contacted the police, who investigated the sender address in Atlantic City on August 4, but found the home empty, except for two packed suitcases and a studio photo of Horner sitting on a swing.
 According to Horner, they were first accompanied by "Ms. Robinson", whom La Salle referred to as his 25-year-old secretary and paid her a weekly salary of $90, but left after they arrived in Atlantic City.